amirmohammadkalateh/Xception/README.md

 # Xception
-Here is the information from the webpage, formatted as a standard README for GitHub:

 Xception Model in Keras
 This document details the implementation and usage of the Xception model within the Keras API.
 Xception is a deep convolutional neural network architecture renowned for its effectiveness in image classification tasks.